-Emerging research on gut health also suggests sugar is bad for our microbiomes, and a malfunctioning gut affects our health in numerous ways scientists are just beginning to understand.
+Emerging research on gut health also suggests sugar harms our microbiomes, and a malfunctioning gut affects our health in numerous ways scientists are just beginning to understand.

 Sugar appears to short-circuit the body’s ability to regulate appetite, which is why it’s been implicated in the rise of obesity.
 Sweetened drinks and juice have been spotlighted as particularly likely to lead to excessive calorie consumption and weight gain.

 If you do nothing else, cut out the sugary drinks for the sake of your health.

 How Much Sugar Per Day Do You Eat?
 Probably More Thank You Realize

 Sugar hides in some surprising places, so even if you don’t indulge often in dessert, you’re probably getting a lot more sugar than you think.